Agney-gt/LI-Connections/README.md

 2. The scrip will read profile urls from the csv and send connection requests + connection message one by one.
 3. Edit csv and connection message
 4. Run .py file

+PS: If you want the full cloud based service including google sheets reporting, follow up messages to those who accepted the connection requests, Contact me!